GrinonBarrett/Taksidos/To Do.md

 * Also create a Dancing Flame spell, which produces a wild shape of fire tou can concentrate on to teleport as a reaction to another space.
 Anything that gets too close to the fire is attacked by it, even allies.
 * Create an acid combat spell.
 Perhaps that bouncing ooze spell idea that would be akin to a chain lightning.
 * Create a set of magic weapons that reward the user for having Warrior Mastery of the weapon type.
 Make 2 for each weapon type.
 Ball and Chain Lightning will be one.
 (Longsword, mace, and spear are done and one thrown blade done as well)
+* Create a necrotic version of a fireball spell that has a variable explosion size.

 -----